3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 Whatever you do, avoid using credit cards to cover your overage.
 When you use a credit card to cover overage, the problem bleeds into the next month.
 If you don’t pay off the entire balance, it bleeds into many months.

-If you consistently don’t bring in enough income to cover your expenses, you have a problem.
-You need to either cut expenses or bring in more income.
-Check out Transforming Your Finances for tips on money management and Saving Money on Childcare if you’re looking to cut expenses.
+Check out Transforming Your Finances for more tips on money management and Saving Money on Childcare if you’re looking to cut expenses.

 If you’re new here, I write for new moms, navigating mom life, and raising readers.
 Subscribe today to Join the Librarian Mom Community because I believe no one should have to walk through motherhood alone.